Beorhtmund/beorhtmund.github.io/README.md

 I need to put each page into its own folder to make it look cleaner.

 ## Tribute Page
-This page is a tribute to... for his role in the advancement of space exploration. (is it in or of space exploration)
+This page is a tribute to... for his role in the advancement of space exploration.

 ## Survey Page
 I made this survey page about programming languages but I need to make it responsive.